 If you loved jazz and were lucky enough to grow up in the Philadelphia area in 1950s and 1960s, you must have thought you were in heaven.
 Who could forget Pep’s, at Broad & South Streets, the Showboat around the corner on Lombard and the Blue Note on Ridge Avenue near 22nd Street.
 They weren’t the only clubs where you could hear great music, but they were among the best.

-Nina Simone played piano at a bar at 21st or 22nd & Walnut Street for a long time, it seems, before she hit it big with her recording of ‘Porgy.’
-And I’ll never forget listening to Sidney Bechet, on a rare visit from Paris, playing the soprano sax in a side room at the Academy of Music at Broad & Walnut Streets.
+Nina Simone played piano at a cocktail lounge in a hotel at 21st or 22nd & Walnut Street for a long time, it seems, before she hit it big with her recording of ‘Porgy.’
+And I’ll never forget listening to Sidney Bechet, one of first expatriate musicians on a rare visit from Paris, playing the soprano sax in a side room at the Academy of Music at Broad & Walnut Streets.
 I remember saying to a friend that if Gabriel ever heard Bechet he would throw away his horn.

 I was 16 when I went to hear Louis Armstrong and his All Stars at a matinee on Saturday at the Click between 15th and 16th on Market Street, reputed to be the longest bar in America.
 I was in heaven — first of all because they served me and then let me sit there for two sets.
 If I remember correctly, Jack Teagarden was on trombone, a young Arvell Shaw on bass, Cozy Cole on drums, Barney Bigard on clarinet, Earl ‘Fatha’ Hines on piano and the singer was Velma Middleton.
 It doesn’t get much better than that!